paulghaddad/baby_site/src/pages/activities-7-8-months/index.md

 \
 \
-Hayden loved to pick up a ball, lay it on the towel, then drop the ball back into the basin of water -- splash!
-See the ball drop, hear it drop into the water, feel the water splash as a result.
+Hayden loved to pick up a ball, lay it on the towel, then drop the ball back into the basin of water -- splash! **See the ball drop, hear it drop into the water, feel the water splash as a result**.

 Dropping a single ball was so much fun for Hayden that I took several balls and dropped them into the water all at once.
 He loved it!\
 \